By Christopher Lux

 15. You are familiar with the “Mashi” and national politics.

 “Mashi” is the Quechua word for “compañero” (“partner” or “companion”).
-It’s used in regards to former president Rafael Correa.
+It was used in regards to former president Rafael Correa.
 From protests, to visas, to taxes, to gas stoves, to Twitter, it’s difficult for foreigners to avoid taking a stance regarding his leadership style and policies.

-I want to add another sign to Vergara’s list: You use “funda” and “plata.”
+I want to add a couple other items to Vergara’s list: You use “funda” and “plata” and “ito.”
+Call it a yapa.

 When I first moved to Cuenca I asked for a “bolsa de Doritos” (bag of Doritos).
 I was looked at funny, and soon learned the word used here for “bag” is “funda.”